Prag8855/aab/content/guides/car-insurance-germany.md

 ### Insurance Green Card

-If you want to drive outside the European Union, you will need a Green Card (*Grüne Karte*).
+To drive outside the European Union, you need a Green Card (*Grüne Karte*).
 This document lists the countries in which your car insurance is valid.
 [It looks like this](https://commons.wikimedia.org/wiki/File:IVK.png).
 When you leave the European Union, you must show your green card at the border control.
 [This map](https://en.wikipedia.org/wiki/International_Motor_Insurance_Card_System#/media/File:International_Motor_Insurance_Systems.png) shows which countries accept Green Cards.
 In other countries, you might need to buy car insurance at the border.

 You can request a Green Card from your car insurance company.
 This is usually free.[^23]